splanck/vtop/README.md

 When the ncurses interface exits it writes the current options to `~/.vtoprc`.
-This file stores the refresh interval, sort column and the enabled columns.
+This file stores the refresh interval, sort column and the enabled columns as well as the chosen memory units.
 On the next launch, vtop reads this file to restore the previous settings.
 You can also press `W` at any time to save the configuration manually.